 5. Be consistent

 You know what’s super dodgy?
-When you look up a business Facebook page and the last post was over two years ago, and it’s just a picture of the business owner’s kid eating an ice-cream on a beach.
+When you look up a business Facebook page and the last post was over two years ago, and it’s just a picture of the business owner’s kid eating an ice cream on a beach.

-You need to have a marketing strategy and a sustainable way to keep it ticking over.
+You need a marketing strategy and a sustainable way to keep it ticking over.
 You need to be consistently participating on social media platforms and being present in your niche.
 And this means not abandoning your Facebook page for months at a time or only posting to Instagram when you’re launching a product.

 P.P.S If you don’t have a website and you need one, like now, we can sort you out with Brand Express.
 If you just want a site that looks as PROFESH as possible, as SOON as possible and you don’t want to waste time faffing around with colours and copy we can have your website up and functioning in 5 days.
 That’s our most excellent promise.